 Tatiana R. Zaharchencko, Ph.D.

-Dr. Zaharchenko is a Scholar in Residence at the Environmental Law Institute.
+Dr. Zaharchenko is a Visiting Scholar at the Environmental Law Institute.

 To receive CIEL's monthy newletter, click here.

 Through integrated efforts from the local to the global level, CIEL seeks to ensure that progress toward sustainable development is supported— and not undermined—by international economic laws, policies, and institutions.